Juniper/terraform-provider-apstra/kb/blueprint_mutex.md

 In the specific case of a `terraform apply`, this will look like an interminable `apply` run which never seems to make any progress.
-In reality, it's regularly polling the API, waiting for the offending mutex to disappear so that it can go to work.
+In reality, it's regularly polling the API, waiting for the offending mutex to disappear so that it can get to work.

-It is reasonable and safe to manually clear a mutex any time one has been left behind so long as it's clear that the mutex's creator has exited without clearing it.
+It is reasonable and safe to manually clear a mutex any time one has been left behind so long as it's clear that the mutex's creator (probably some earlier instance of `terraform apply`) has exited without clearing it.

 To manually clear a mutex:
 1. Open the Apstra Web UI.